FullStackForger/fs-zeromq-examples/pub-sub-push-pull-api/README.md

 Services use 2 part (multipart type) message to communicate.

 ### Message Header

 First part of the message holds pattern information.
-It is a string consists of 2 space separated parts: request type and message pattern string.
+Message Header is simply a string that consists of 2 space separated parts:
+* message type and
+* message pattern string.

+Example message can look similar to one of the following:
 ```
 REQ api/user/4
 REP api/user/4
 PREQ api/user/4?q=fname
 PREP api/user/2?q=lname
 ```

 #### Message type

-* REQ - action request sent from proxy (PUSH) to registry and forwarded (PUB) to service
+* REQ - action request sent from *Proxy* (PUSH 1) to the Registry (PULL 2) and forwarded (PUB 3) to  a Service (SUB 4)
-* REP - action reply sent (PUSH) from client to registry and sent back (PUSH) to proxy
+* REP - action reply sent from the Client (PUSH 5) to the Registry (PULL 6) and sent back (PUSH 7) to proxy
-* PREQ - partial (internal) request sent (PUSH) from service to registry and sent back to service (PUB)
+* PREQ - partial (internal) request sent from the Service (PUSH 5) to the Registry (PULL 6) and sent back (PUB 3) to another Service (SUB 4)
-* PREP - partial reply sent from (PUSH) service and sent back (PUSH) to service
+* PREP - partial (internal) reply sent from (PUSH) service and sent back (PUSH) to service

 #### Message pattern

-Action pattern is regular request string used for pattern matching and allows service clients to subscribe only to messages they are interested in, eg.:
+Action pattern is regular request string used for pattern matching.
+It allows Service Clients to subscribe only to messages they are interested in, eg.:
 ```
 api/user/4?q=fname
 ```

 ### Message data

 Second part of the message stores data information.
 It is expected to be a JSON string, regular stringified data object, eg.:
 ```
 {"uri":"api/user/4","id":4}
 ```